 This project can use the same HV boards used by OpenEVSE II, which means that we have a ready made solution for relay test / GCM monitoring.
 The power boards also would be able to supply 5 volts to run the PI.

-That's the complete list of features required for an EVSE, but we also added two more ADC channels to sense the input voltage and watch a current transformer and obtain between the two of those a power metering solution.
+That's the complete list of features required for an EVSE, but we also added two more ADC channels to sense the input voltage and watch a current transformer and obtain between the two of those a power monitoring solution.

 Everything else at this point becomes a software feature.
 Given the power and connectivity of a Raspberry Pi, there are a million different directions you could go from here.